jeka-dev/jeka/README.md

 # How to build Jeka ?

-Jeka is made of following projects :
+This repository is organized as a _mono repo_.
+It contains The Jeka core project along plugins and samples for automation testing.

 * dev.jeka.core : complete Jeka project
-* dev.jeka.samples : A sample project with several build classes to illustrate how Jeka can be used in different ways
+* plugins : Many Jeka plugins that are released along Keka core
-* dev.jeka.depender-samples : A sample project depending on the above sample project to illustrate multi-project builds.
+* samples : Sample projects serving for examples and automation testing
-These sample projects are also used to run some black-box tests
+* dev.jeka.master : The master build for building all projects together.

 Jeka builds itself.
 To build Jeka full distrib from sources, the simpler is to use your IDE.

-Once distrib created, add the distrib folder to your PATH environment variable.
+Once distribution created, add the distrib folder to your PATH environment variable.

 ## Build Jeka from IntelliJ